-Keeping your roof clean is really important for the health of your home and the longevity of your roof’s life.
+Keeping your roof clean is really important for the health and longevity of your home.
 Ideally, your roof will last for many, many years, and you won’t have to worry about replacing it very often.

-If you neglect your roof and aren’t taking care of it, then you’re bound to have problems, and you’ll likely need to replace it sooner than later.
+If you neglect your roof and aren’t taking care of it, then you’re bound to have problems, and will eventually need to hire a roofing contractor like WISA to fix the issues or do a full roof replacement.
 Think of your roof as an investment that protects your home.
 To get the most out of it, you’ll need to take care of it.

-Today we’re covering some of the roof cleaning tips that you need to keep your home dry and safe.
+Today we’re covering some of the best roof cleaning tips to keep your home dry and safe.

 Beyond ensuring that your roof stays clean and in shape for the next big storm or rain, there are other reasons to keep your roof clean.